 911 Interpreters Inc. has agreed to provide qualified interpreter services.
 The agency's telephone number is 1-855-670-2500 (BSS Code: 25646).
 Interpretation services are available 24 hours a day.
 Some LEP persons may prefer or request to use a family member or friend as an interpreter.
 However, family members or friends of the LEP person will not be used as interpreters unless specifically requested by that individual and after the LEP person has understood that an offer of an interpreter at no charge to the person has been made by the facility.
 Such an offer and the response will be documented in the person's file.
 If the LEP person chooses to use a family member or friend as an interpreter, issues of competency of interpretation, confidentiality, privacy, and conflict of interest will be considered.
-If the family member or friend is not competent or appropriate for any of these reasons, BSS will provide qualified interpreter services to the LEP person free of charge.
-Children and other clients will not be used to interpret, in order to ensure confidentiality of information and accurate communication.
+If the family member or friend is not competent or appropriate for any of these reasons, BSS will provide qualified interpret, in order to ensure confidentiality of information and accurate communication.